-Historically, we have financed our operations and capital expenditures through operations, lease financing and the use of bank loans.
+Historically, we have financed our operations and capital expenditures primarily through cash flow from operations and, to a lesser extent, lease financing and the use of bank loans.
 In February 2012, we completed the initial public offering of our common stock, which provided us with \$71.5 million of cash, net of underwriting discounts and commissions and offering expenses payable by us.
 In November 2012, we completed a follow-on offering of our common stock, which provided us with \$2.5 million of cash, net of underwriting discounts and commissions and offering expenses payable by us.
+We had cash and cash equivalents of \$43.0 million as of December 31, 2013, an increase of \$6.3 million from December 31, 2012.
+The increase in our cash was due primarily to cash generated through operations and exercises of stock options, which were partially reduced by investment activity.
 We had cash and cash equivalents of \$36.8 million as of December 31, 2012, an increase of \$28.6 million from December 31, 2011.
 The increase in our cash was due primarily to cash received from the initial public offering and follow-on offering of our common stock and generated through operations and partially reduced by investment activity.
 We had cash and cash equivalents of \$8.1 million as of December 31, 2011, an increase of \$2.0 million from December 31, 2010.
 The increase in our cash was due to cash generated by operations.
-The December 31, 2010 cash balance represented an increase of \$3.4 million from the December 31, 2009 cash balance of \$2.7 million, and this increase was also due to cash generated by operations.

-As of December 31, 2012, the amount of cash and cash equivalents held by foreign subsidiaries was \$4.9 million.
+As of December 31, 2013, the amount of cash and cash equivalents held by foreign subsidiaries was \$11.2 million.
 If these funds are needed for our domestic operations, we would be required to accrue and pay U.S. taxes to repatriate these funds.
 However, our intent is to permanently reinvest these funds outside the U.S. and our current plans do not demonstrate a need to repatriate them to fund our domestic operations.
 We believe that our existing cash and cash equivalents together with cash generated from operations will be sufficient to meet our working capital expenditure requirements for at least the next 12 months.